 - Make sure you charge your product for a minimum of eight hours – you should not charge it for less than that.
 Choose a time when you can charge it for around eight to 10 hours, for example overnight.

 - Remember, overcharging is not a problem with today’s smart chargers, as they are voltage limited and will shut off automatically once your battery is fully charged.

 - In the event that your product will not be used for a prolonged period of time, remember to charge it fully, approximately once every two weeks to keep it in good condition.

 - Charge the battery fully after taking delivery of your product from your dealership.

 Even when the battery is fully charged, the amount of power provided by the battery will vary according to its age, the type of terrain you are travelling over, the outside temperature and the weight your product is carrying.

 If you lease your scooter or powered wheelchair through the Motability Scheme and you start to experience issues with the battery performance during your lease, simply speak to your dealer to arrange for them to check it for you.

-Don’t forget, to help you keep your product in tip top condition, servicing, maintenance and repairs are included in the cost of your lease.
+Don’t forget, to help you keep your product in tip-top condition, servicing, maintenance and repairs are included in the cost of your lease.
 And if you do break down when out and about, Motability Assist is there to get you and your product home, 24 hours a day, 7 days a week.
-Visit our scooter and powered wheelchair customer area for more information.
+Visit the Get Support section of our website for more information.